udnie/dots/StartHere.md

 I use **'screens'** to refer to both the screen format, number of pixels and ratio - and to the three screens that make up **dots**, **Canvas, Storyboard** and **PathMaker**.  **Canvas** and **pathMaker** don't interact with each other but you can access **backgrounds** once **pathMaker** is active including selecting and running a video or to add a background or flat.

 ## Video
 **PyQt5** doesn't support loops so moving the **videoWidget** slider has no effect and a video may not disappear when it ends if there are too many animations running at the same time.
-Another thing to be aware of, entering pause after the video has finished while an animation is running will cause the video to play again.
+Another thing to be aware of, entering pause after the video has finished while an animation is running may cause the video to play again.
 Make sure the video will run long enough to work with whatever it is you're doing.

+There may be a problem running videos in pyside6 as I've encountered some occasional unplanned exits.
+VideoPlayerOne seems pretty stable as it uses a VideoWidget rather than the QGraphicsVideoItem used by dotsVideoPlayer.
+I think python 3.11 and 3.12 are recommended, I'm using 3.13 and it didn't seem to matter much.

 ## Four Files
 There are four files I'd suggest taking a look into  - **ControlView**, **ShowBiz**, **Shared** and **Screens**